Microlophus albemarlensis: Diet

 Galápagos lava lizards feed on insects, spiders, and other arthropods, with maggots (fly larvae), ants, and beetles being most common prey items.
 Around human settlements they will also consume bread crumbs, meat scraps and other litter.
 Fragments of leaves and flowers, as well as large seeds, have been found in the stomachs, and lizards have been observed in trees consuming freshly sprouted leaves as high as 7 ft off the ground.

-The Galapagos lava lizard is classified as an omnivore; however, they mostly indulge in ants, spiders, months, flies, and other similar arthropods.
+The Galapagos lava lizard is an omnivore; however, they mostly indulge in ants, spiders, moths, flies, and other similar arthropods.
 Thus, their presence is helpful in controlling insect populations and they play a vital role in the Galapagos food chain.
 While most of these insects are caught from a stationary position, utilizing the sit and wait method, some lizards go digging for subsurface neuropteran and beetle larvae.
 This digging occurs as they use their head and forelegs to move soil.
 If found around human settlements, they feed on crumbs and scraps from human food.
-Lava lizards are also thought to eat one another as well as plants and seeds during dry spells(ex: flowers).
+Lava lizards are also thought to eat one another as well as plants and seeds during dry spells (ex: flowers).
 Galapagos lava lizard diet has been found to vary with body size; this correlation is not seen among prey body size, but rather the lizard itself.
 The amount of plant items in the stomachs of these lizards strongly correlates to body size and percent herbivory.
 No correlation was found between animal feed and body size.
 This correlation is observed as size effects efficiency of energy consumption.
 Body size does not correlate with presence of absence of predators.

 A commensal relationship exists when the lava lizard is perched on the tails of marine iguanas (Amblyrhynchus cristatus) in order to eat insects attracted to these iguanas.